jeffheaton/aifh/vol1/r-examples/README.md

 ##Data Files

 There are three different data sets used by this book's examples.
 All three can be found at the UCI machine learning repository.
-These files are embedded in the Java build as resources.

 http://archive.ics.uci.edu/ml/

 For your convenience these three data sets can be found inside of the datasets folder.
-The Python examples make use of this code to find the data sets.

 ##Individual Examples
 The individual examples are all located in the example folder.
 They are listed here,